shibasisp/shibasisp.github.io/_posts/2016-09-12-i3Windows Manager.md

 ---
 Today in this article , I will be telling you the step by step procedure for setting up i3 windows manager.
-For, those who don't know what it is, let me tell you about i3 in a brief.
+For, those who don't know what it is, let me tell you about i3 in brief.

 i3 is primarily targeted at advanced users and developers. i3 is not a desktop environment in the sense of things like KDE and Gnome, or even the lightweight Xfce and LXDE.
 Unlike traditional desktop environments, window managers are flat, terminal-like environments that work in terms of workspaces and tiles.
 Window managers are independent from a GUI.
 As it is extremely lightweight,it doesn't require high-end hardwares, also it is highly customizable.